dorkerdevil/Multi-infra-ssrf/README.md

 # Header Abuse SSRF and AC bypass

-This is totally random - This script does quick check for the external ssrf using X-Forwarded-for , you can also abuse this to send thousands of requests against random servers in the infra either external or internal (depends).
+This is totally random - This script does quick check for the external ssrf using X-Forwarded-for , you can also abuse this to send thousands of requests against random servers in the infra either external or internal (depends) as well as AC bypasses.

 ## Note - "I know there is plugin like this in for burp but this randomized uniq id in burp collab to avoid any issues and keep sending and hitting the target(s)".